 Flea Market was originally shown at the art gallery Gavin Brown’s Enterprise in New York in 1999, for which Pruitt brought together a selection of artists based in the city to show and sell items.
 Speaking about this early iteration of the project Pruitt explained, ‘people could treat it just simply as a flea market, or they could sell their real artwork, or they could sell multiples of their artwork, and it was just so much fun for everyone.’
 Flea Market has since been presented numerous times, including at Frieze Art Fair in 2007, Musée de la Monnaie Paris in 2012, A Plus A Gallery Venice in 2015 and The Brant Foundation USA in 2015.

-Continuing the project’s open and lighthearted approach, Flea Market at Tate Modern had a festive makeover, with red and white striped stalls and fake snow dispersed through the space.
-Both established artists and members of the public were invited to come and sell goods, having either been approached by Pruitt himself or having applied directly to Tate in response to an open call.
-Items on sale ranged from handmade Christmas crackers and cards, to artist prints and editions, to clothing, jewellery, ornaments, garlands, photographs, vinyl records and more.
-Each of the stalls was dressed and decorated by the stall-holders themselves, some of the more well-known of whom included the artists Tracey Emin, who was selling limited edition prints, signed cards, T-shirts and raffle tickets, and Gavin Turk, who had a selection of his pencil drawings of fleas for sale.
-During the two day event visitors to Tate Modern were invited to wander through the seasonal bazaar, where they could shop or have their photo taken in front of a snowy backdrop, dress up, design and paint their own Christmas cards and talk to the stall holders about their work or goods for sale, most of which ranged from £1 to £100 in price.
+Continuing the project’s open and lighthearted approach, Flea Market at Tate Modern has a festive makeover, with red and white striped stalls and fake snow dispersed through the space.
+Both established artists and members of the public have been invited to come and sell goods, having either been approached by Pruitt himself or by applying directly to Tate in response to an open call.
+Items on sale range from handmade Christmas crackers and cards, to artist prints and editions, to clothing, jewellery, ornaments, garlands, photographs, vinyl records and more.
+Each stall has been dressed and decorated by the stall-holders themselves, some of the more well-known of whom included the artists Tracey Emin, selling limited edition prints, signed cards, T-shirts and raffle tickets; and Gavin Turk, with a selection of his pencil drawings of fleas for sale.
+During the two-day event visitors to Tate Modern are invited to wander through the seasonal bazaar, to shop or have their photo taken in front of a snowy backdrop, dress up, design and paint their own Christmas cards and talk to the stall holders about their work or goods for sale, most of which range from £1 to £100 in price.